 Tuition is the school's main source of income.
 St. Joachim Parish provides an online giving link to pay tuition weekly or monthly.
 Parents are strongly encouraged to use this link.
-Any special financial arrangements are to be made with Mrs. Litton and the Finance Committee.
+Any special financial arrangements are to be made with Mrs. Boyd and the Finance Committee.
 Please note: All tuition payments begin on July 1st and end on May 31st.
 Parents are required to pay the full tuition cost for the year.
 Please read carefully and understand the payment amount that reflects your child's tuition cost.
-Non payment of tuition will entail a conference with administration or possible exiting of the program.
+Nonpayment of tuition will entail a conference with administration or possible exiting of the program.

 Preschool-Prekindergarten Program: The Preschool-Prekindergarten Program is for students who are age 3 by August 1st.
-The program is a full-day, Monday-Friday program for \$4773.00 with payments starting July 1st and ending May 31st.
+The program is a full-day, Monday-Friday program for \$5011.00 with payments starting July 1st and ending May 31st.
 Payment is due regardless of attendance.
 This can be paid monthly, quarterly, or in full at the beginning of the year.
 Cost includes a daily snack.
-A two week notice is required if you are exiting the program.
+A two-week notice is required if you are exiting the program.
 Payment will be required for two weeks if the spot is not filled.

-Tuition Prices July 1-May 31 Rural Parish Workers Grant Total tuition to be paid by Payment made in full (with 2% Payment per quarter (with 1% Payment per month parent discount) discount) Amount per child- \$500 \$4273.00 \$4187.54 \$1057.56 \$388.45 \$4,773.00
+Tuition Prices July 1-May 31 Rural Parish Workers Grant Total tuition to be paid by parent Payment made in full (with 2% discount) Payment per quarter (with 1% discount) Payment per month Amount per child- \$5011.00 \$500.00 \$4511.00 \$4420.78 \$1116.47 \$410.09

-Book Fee: \$55.00 per student - payable by August 31st Supply Fee: \$35.00 per student - payable by August 1st
+Book Fee: \$60.00-payable by August 31st

+Supply Fee: \$35.00 per student - payable by August 1st